 Distinguished by the personal attention it provides its students, Sacred Heart University (SHU) is known for its commitment to academic excellence, Division I athletics, cutting-edge technology, and community service.
 With 8,300 students enrolled in more than 60 undergraduate, master's, and doctoral programs, this dynamic university is an innovative presence within Catholic higher education.

 SHU’s location in Fairfield County, Connecticut, means proximity to world-class hospitals, nationally ranked elementary and secondary schools, a high concentration of Fortune 500 corporations, and access to the employers in Connecticut’s “creative corridor,” along with a central location between New York City and Boston.

-National and international recognition includes a top-tier U.S. News & World Report ranking; The Princeton Review’s “Best Colleges”; The Princeton Review’s “Best Business Schools”; Bloomberg's "Best Business Schools"; and selection by Colleges of Distinction.
+National and international recognition includes a top-tier U.S. News & World Report ranking, including the #4 Most Innovative School in the North; The Princeton Review’s “Best Business Schools”; Bloomberg's “Best Business Schools”; and selection by Colleges of Distinction.

 Internships and job placement

 Many majors at SHU require an internship for graduation, and SHU’s extensive network of recruitment partners allows for students in all majors to gain experience through internships, field placements, and practicums.
 Students also intern